 Common Kitchen Myths About Salt

-Myth 1: Adding Rice to Salty Soups
+Adding Rice to Salty Soups

-Much like the potato method, some believe uncooked rice can absorb excess salt in broths or soups.
+Like the potato method, some believe uncooked rice can absorb excess salt in broths or soups.
 While rice can soak up liquid, it won’t selectively target salt.

-Myth 2: Tossing in Bread
+Tossing in Bread

 Bread can absorb liquid, but it’s not an effective way to lower the saltiness of a dish.
 Often, the bread disintegrates and alters the texture rather than fixing the flavor.

-Myth 3: Adding More Oil or Fat
+Adding More Oil or Fat

 While fats can mellow out some flavors, they don’t reduce salt.
 Instead, they coat the palate, masking the sensation of salt without addressing the root issue.

-Myth 4: Boiling with Extra Water
+Boiling with Extra Water

 Understanding these myths helps steer you toward more practical solutions in the kitchen.